DTS, 2nd and 3rd Level Training Programs

 During winter it can get cold (June – September), so bring jeans, sweaters and a jacket.
 Remember outreaches may be in another climate so come prepared for different types of weather.

 Please note: We have an international student body and as such need to consider a larger audience of cultures in our dress (what is OK in your culture might cause offence to someone from another).

 BEDDING: You will have a bed during lecture phase, but you will need your own bedding (pillows, sheets, blankets, duvet/quilt, etc.) as none will be provided.
+A fitted sheet is required for all students.
 Please bring this with you unless you prefer to buy it when you get to Perth.
 There will be times on outreach where you may not have a bed and will be sleeping on the ground; you may therefore want to bring a sleeping bag and suitable air mattress/mat/Therma-rest with you, though these can also be readily purchased in Perth.

 With regard to personal items, please bring whatever articles of clothing, etc. that you need, limiting it to one large hiking backpack or suitcase.
 You will have some space under your bed, 2‑3 shelves in a cupboard and a small amount of wardrobe space.
 Our storage is limited, meaning you will need to be able to carry everything with you during the outreach phase.
 There is no storage space provided on base for your things while you are on outreach.

 If you are planning on bringing a car please let us know.
 Please be advised that due to parking restrictions there is no personal parking available at the base.
 Where ever you chose to park your car, you do so at your own risk.
 We aim to have all of our accommodation located within walking distance from the YWAM base.
 Public transportation is easy accessible and can take you throughout the city.

 You may not bring animals of any sort.

 Can I bring my family?
 What are the costs?